 Human Detection & Re-Identification for Mass Transit Environments

-Large networks of cameras are ubiquitous in urban life, especially in densely populated environments such as airports, train stations and sports arenas.
+Large networks of cameras are ubiquitous in urban life, especially in densely populated environments such as airports, train stations, and sports arenas.
 For cost and practicality, most cameras in such networks are widely spaced so that their fields of view are non-overlapping.
-Automatically matching objects, especially humans, which re-appear across different cameras in such networks, is a key research goal in computer vision and a critical problem in homeland-security-related surveillance applications.
+Automatically matching humans who re-appear across different cameras in such networks is a critical problem in homeland-security-related surveillance applications.
+This matching problem is closely related to a field of computer vision research called human re-identification, or “re-id” for short.

-1) The design and analysis of new computer vision algorithms for human detection and tracking, feature selection, and metric learning problems for re-id; as well as,
+- the design and analysis of new computer vision algorithms for human detection, tracking, representation, and matching;

 Rensselaer Polytechnic Institute